 - In the first cable-stayed bridges, few massive stays (in many cases even only one stay per span) were used.
-In German, such bridges are commonly referred to as "Zügelgurtbrücken". - Using single stays facilitated analysis and design, as the stays could be treated as "flexible supports" (replacing a pier) - A pioneer of this typology was Riccardo Morandi, who designed several similar bridges like the Lake Maracaibo Bridge (1962, 5 main spans @ 235 m, total length 8.7 km. built in record time, stays exchanged due to corrosion in 1982). - To increase the stiffness of the stays, Morandi later replaced the bare cables by prestressed concrete ties. - Morandi's concept of prestressed concrete ties was adopted by many other designers due to its high efficiency, see bottom example (Donaubrücke Metten, 1981, span 145 m).
+In German, such bridges are commonly referred to as "Zügelgurtbrücken". - Using single stays facilitated analysis and design, as the stays could be treated as "flexible supports" (replacing a pier) - A pioneer of this typology was Riccardo Morandi, who designed several similar bridges like the Lake Maracaibo Bridge (1962, 5 main spans @ 235 m, total length 8.7 km. built in record time, stays exchanged due to corrosion in 1982). - To increase the stiffness of the stays, Morandi later replaced the bare cables by prestressed concrete ties, which greatly increased their structural efficiency in SLS. - In addition, the concrete protects the prestressing steel from corrosion until a critical chloride level is reached (e.g. due to deicing salts, airborne sea salt or industrial flue gases). - Morandi's concept of prestressed concrete ties was adopted by many other designers due to its high efficiency, see bottom example (Donaubrücke Metten, 1981, span 145 m).

-- Riccardo Morandi had used prestressed concrete ties in a number of his bridges, among which the Viadotto del Polcevera in Genova (1967, main spans 208 m). - In this bridge, the prestressed concrete ties were roughly 5 times stiffer than the bare steel would have been.
-In addition, as long as the concrete was uncracked, it protected the steel from corrosion. - The causes of this tragic collapse were investigated: The failure cause was identified as the rupture of a stay due to corrosion, which is supported by the following: - Severe corrosion of the stays was detected before the accident - Failure of a stay would trigger the collapse of an entire span (as structural analysis based on the available data clearly shows) - As mentioned, the failure cause is still unclear, and the above is thus merely speculative.
-However, independently of the true cause, one may conclude that single stay bridges lack robustness.
+- Riccardo Morandi had used prestressed concrete ties in a number of his bridges, among which the Viadotto del Polcevera in Genova (1967, main spans 208 m). - In this bridge, the prestressed concrete ties were roughly 5 times stiffer than the bare steel. - Despite that severe corrosion of all stays was detected (primarily due to airborne salt and industrial flue gases, Morandi warned the authorities in 1979), only one pylon was strengthened in 1993, installing modern, controllable and replaceable stays. - In 2018, the bridge collapsed at another pylon.
+Failure was most likely caused by localised corrosion of a stay near the top anchorage (favoured by improper grouting, see frame bridges).
+Some investigations attribute it to other causes, including fatigue. - Independently of the true cause, single stay bridges obviously lack robustness.
 Therefore, modern cable-stayed bridges are designed such that failure of a single cable will not cause collapse. - When judging Morandi's design, it must be kept in mind that robustness was not a design goal at the time (not only in bridges: for example, cars did not have dual brake circuits in the 1960s).